">

 Toledo Bend

-Cloudy skies throughout the day with rain.
+Partly cloudy throughout the day with a chance of rain.

 In 1691 the first Spanish provincial Governor of Texas, Domingo Teran de los Rios, ordered that a trail be blazed as a direct route from Monclova, then a capital of the province, to the Spanish Missions established among the Indians of East Texas in 1690.
 This route, known as the Old San Antonio Road, King’s Highway, or El Camino Real, is still in use today and designated Texas State Highway 21.